-The WVF should become the cornerstone and promoter of international peace and security.
-Therefore it has established a WVF Peace and Security Division, who will operate as a promoter of peace and human rights, in line with the WVF Constitution and, where possible, will take an active role in the mediation of conflict zones.
-The WVF will play an important role in activities for victims of war and refugees.
+The WVF is a cornerstone and promoter of international peace and security.
+Therefore, the WVF Peace and Security Division, will operate as a promoter of peace and human rights, in line with the WVF Constitution and, where possible, will take an active role in the mediation of conflict zones.
+The WVF plays an important role in activities for victims of war and refugees.

 As part of its activities, the Peace and Security Division organize the global Veterans Walk for Peace each year on 21 September to observe the International Day of Peace.
 The event, which is supported by the United Nations, will take place in major cities in various parts of the world.

-The WVF also arranges Peace and Security summits every fifth year.
+The WVF also arranges Peace and Security summits.

 Speaking at the WVF’s 1st Peace and Security Summit, Stockholm, Sweden.

 “We need to hear the eye witnesses.
 Veterans have a broad and varying experience from the field.
 Governments and the public need to hear directly from them – what they did, what they think was achieved – and not achieved – at their places of action, what they think can be learnt, corrected and improved”